 - Camp Alloy 26″ 21 Speed Folding Mountain Bike

-Here is a feature overview of the bikes with full reviews and our buying guide below.
+First lets take a look at the folding bikes, then we’ll talk about how to choose the right one for you.
+Here is a feature overview of my top 3 overall picks with full reviews and our buying guide below.

 The Best Folding Bikes